obsidian-tasks-group/obsidian-tasks/docs/Queries/Filters.md

 For precise searches, it may help to know that `description`:

 - first removes all each task's signifier emojis and their values,
-- then removes any global filter,
+- then removes the Global Filter,
 - then removes an trailing spaces
 - and then searches the remaining text